TelegramMessenger/Telegram-iOS/Documentation/Guides/Installation & Setup.md

 in your podfile.

 `BITFeedbackManager` lets your users communicate directly with you via the app and an integrated user interface.
 It provides a single threaded discussion with a user running your app.
-This feature is only enabled, if you integrate the actual view controllers into your app.
+This feature is only enabled if you integrate the actual view controllers into your app.

 You should never create your own instance of `BITFeedbackManager` but use the one provided by the `[BITHockeyManager sharedHockeyManager]`: